-The Directors also acknowledge the ongoing partnership with The Power Company Limited which is continuing to reap benefits for both Companies.

-Directors are pleased with the relationship with Marlborough Lines Limited through the joint venture investment in OtagoNet Joint Venture.
+The Directors acknowledge the ongoing partnership with The Power Company which is continuing to reap benefits for both Companies.
+In addition, the Directors acknowledge the valuable relationship with Marlborough Lines Limited through the joint venture investment in OtagoNet Joint Venture.